Shaaali/identity-apps/docs/guides/user-management/user-profiles.md

  - [Reset the password of a user.](#reset-the-password-of-a-user)

 Let's see how an administrator can access user profile.
- 1. Login to Asgardeo Console.

- 2. Select **Manage** tab in the Console.
+ 1. In the Asgardeo Console, Select **Manage > Users** tab in the Console.

- 3. Move to the **Users** section from the left navigation.

- 4. Select the user to update.
+ 2. Select the user to update.
  5. Click on **Edit**.
      <img :src="$withBase('/assets/img/guides/users/update-user-profile.png')" alt="update-user-profile">